Scientific inquiry and research

 Sleep research at the UW School of Nursing

-The UW School of Nursing Sleep Research Laboratory was established in the late 1970’s by Dr. Betty Giblin as the first of its kind in the United States.
+Dr. Betty Giblin established the UW School of Nursing Sleep Research Laboratory, the first of its kind in the United States, in the late 1970s.

-Clinicians from all over campus, including the UW Medical Center, used the Nursing sleep lab for research and clinical studies.
-Dr. Giblin’s research, which examined sleep patterns associated with illness and disease, is now one of the focus areas of the National Institute of Nursing Research.
+Multidisciplinary clinicians from all over the University of Washington campus, collaborated with the UW School of Nursing Sleep Research Laboratory for high-impact research studies.
+Dr. Giblin’s research, which examined sleep patterns associated with illness and disease, continues to be one of the focus areas of the National Institute of Nursing Research.

-- For a full description of the UW School of Nursing sleep lab equipment and offerings, please visit our Laboratory Services pages.
+- For a full description of the UW School of Nursing Sleep Research Laboratory including its services and equipment, please visit our Laboratory Services pages.

-More recently, sleep studies in the UW School of Nursing sleep lab have examined:
+More recently, sleep studies in the UW School of Nursing Sleep Research Laboratory have examined:

 - nighttime hormone patterns